 also calls the soil "home."
-In the spring, the queen bee builds a nest in the ground, either by excavating its own in loose (i.e. non-compacted) soil, or often by claiming an abandoned rodent's burrow for its own.
+In the spring, the queen bee builds a nest in the ground, either by digging one of its own in loose soil or by claiming an abandoned rodent's burrow.
 Throughout the spring and early summer she'll raise a group of worker bees who then help raise a new batch of queens and drones.
-In the fall, the new queens and drones leave the nest to mate, and the queens bury themselves under a few inches of undistrubed soil to overwinter and start their own colonies next spring.
+In the fall, the new queens and drones leave the nest to mate, and the queens bury themselves under a few inches of undisturbed soil to overwinter and start their own colonies next spring.